-If you’re a New Jersey resident and leave assets with a gross value of more than $675,000, the executor of your estate will have to file a New Jersey estate tax return.
-(Federal estate tax returns are required only for estates of more than $5.25 million in 2013.)
-The New Jersey estate tax does not apply to nonresidents, even if they own valuable New Jersey real estate or other property.
+If a New Jersey resident died before 2018 and left assets with a gross value of more than $2 million (for deaths in 2017), the executor of the estate must file a New Jersey estate tax return.
+The New Jersey estate tax does not apply to nonresidents, even if they owned valuable New Jersey real estate or other property.

-The value of your gross estate is calculated by adding up all of the assets you own at death, including:
+The value of the gross estate is calculated by adding up all of the assets owened at death, including:

-It doesn’t matter, for tax purposes, whether or not any of your assets go through probate at your death.
-Real estate in a living trust, a retirement account for which you’ve named a beneficiary, a jointly owned bank account—it all gets counted.
+It doesn't matter, for tax purposes, whether or not any of the assets go through probate at death.
+Real estate in a living trust, a retirement account for which the decedent has named a beneficiary, a jointly owned bank account—it all gets counted.

 Some other less obvious assets are also included:

-Property you leave to your spouse or civil union partner is exempt from state estate tax, no matter what the amount.
-This differs from federal law, which does not treat same-sex couples, whether they are legally married under state law or civil union partners, like married couples.
+Property left to a spouse or civil union partner are exempt from state estate tax, no matter what the amount.

-The amount of your gross estate determines whether or not a tax return must be filed.
-The amount of your taxable estate—what’s left after you subtract allowed deductions from the gross estate—determines whether or not your estate actually owes tax.
+The amount of the gross estate determines whether or not a tax return must be filed.
+The amount of the taxable estate—what's left after you subtract allowed deductions from the gross estate—determines whether or not the estate actually owes tax.

-The big deduction, for many people, is the marital deduction, which lets you subtract any amount you leave to your spouse.
-So if you leave all your property to your spouse, your estate won’t owe any tax.
+The big deduction, for many people, is the marital deduction, which lets you subtract any amount left to the spouse.
+So if the decedent left the entire estate to the surviving spouse, the estate won't owe any tax.
 Other deductions include attorney fees, funeral costs, and outstanding income tax bills, among others.
-If the deductions reduce the value of your taxable estate below $675,000, your executor won’t have to write a check for state estate tax.
+If the deductions reduce the value of the taxable estate below $2 million (for deaths in 2017), the executor does not have to write a check for state estate tax.